California Correctional Center (CCC)

 - Institution: P.O.
 Box 790, Susanville, CA 96127-0790

-- Vocational: Air Conditioning and Refrigeration; Auto Body Construction and Paint; Auto Mechanics; Electronics; Office Technology; Welding; and College Correspondence.
+- Vocational: Air Conditioning and Refrigeration; Auto Body Construction and Paint; Auto Mechanics; Building Maintenance; Electrical Works; Electronics; Office Technology; Welding; and College Correspondence.

-- Academic: Adult Basic Education; Computer-Assisted Education; High School/GED; and Literacy Program.
+- Academic: Adult Basic Education; Computer-Assisted Education; High School/GED; Literacy Program; and College Correspondence.

 - Volunteer Programs: Alternatives to Violence Program.

-Other: Arts in Corrections Drawing, Arts in Corrections Choir, Arts in Corrections Creative Writing and Get on the Bus.
+- Other: Arts in Corrections Drawing, Arts in Corrections Choir, Arts in Corrections Creative Writing, Arts in Corrections Theatre, Arts in Corrections Audio Journalism, and Arts in Corrections Guitar.
+Innovative Programming: Get on the Bus, Place4Grace and Lionhart.

 California Correctional Center in Susanville receives, houses, and trains minimum custody inmates for placement into one of the institution’s 18 Northern California conservation camps.
 Working collaboratively with the California Department of Forestry and Fire Protection (CAL FIRE), these camps are strategically located throughout the north state to provide fire suppression hand crews, as well as an organized labor force for public conservation projects and other emergency response needs of the State.
 For fun close by , there’s Lassen Volcanic National Park, rich in hydrothermal sites with acres of bubbling mud pots and littered with lava rocks from the most recent eruptions.
 For hiking enthusiasts there’s the Biz Johnson trail, several miles if California scenic beauty.
 How about a historic tour through the Lassen County Courthouse?
 Built in 1917 it’s a postcard through time.

-CCC is comprised of four facilities and 18 conservation camps.
-The original Institution was built in 1963, and encompasses the Level I and Level II facilities which are a dormitory design.
-In 1983, the minimum support facility was constructed, and in 1988, CCC’s 270 Level III was brought on line.
+CCC is comprised of four facilities and 14 conservation camps.
+The original Institution was built in 1963, and encompasses the Level I and Level II facilities, which are a dormitory design.
+In 1983, the minimum support facility was constructed and in 1988 CCC’s 270 Level III was brought on line.

 Warden Peery served in several positions at High Desert State Prison from 2006 to 2016, including acting warden, chief deputy warden, associate warden, correctional business manager and staff services manager.
 She served in several positions at the California Correctional Center from 1988 to 2006, including procurement and services officer, business services officer, staff services analyst, personnel services specialist and office assistant.